makerdao/developer.makerdao.com/dai/1/api/tap.md

 ### Debt Market

-System supluses accumulate in the `tap` as excess `dai` which are sold in exchange for collateral (`peth`) via `boom`.
+System suplus accumulates in the `tap` as excess `dai` which are sold in exchange for collateral (`peth`) via `boom`.

 Siezed collateral from forced liquidations (`peth`) is also sent to the `tap`